PinguinRei/Kumas-Royale-RU-TERA/README.md

 # Kumas Royale [RU TERA] Exploit

-❗**The use of this module is a violation of the rules of the game.
+**The use of this module is a violation of the rules of the game.
 This entails blocking the account.
-Use at your own risk!!!**❗
+Use at your own risk!!!**

 This Tera-Toolbox module allows you to:
 - Hide Kumas Boss under textures and make it unapproachable.